jaimetcf/ptb_cnn/README.md

-# Predicting Heart malfunctioning with ECG signals
+# Identifying heart pathologies with ECG data and machine learning

 ## Objective
-Find a machine learning model that can predict with the best accuracy possible if a patient has some different arrhythmias or myocardial infarction, based on his or her ECG.
+Find a machine learning model that can predict with the best accuracy possible if a patient has some different arrhythmias or myocardial infarction, based on his or her ECG signals.

-This analysis used [this](https://www.kaggle.com/shayanfazeli/heartbeat) dataset compiled by kaggle, which is based on the data published by physionet.org [here](https://www.physionet.org/content/ptbdb/1.0.0/).
+Dataset used: [this](https://www.kaggle.com/shayanfazeli/heartbeat) dataset compiled by kaggle, which is based on the data published by physionet.org [here](https://www.physionet.org/content/ptbdb/1.0.0/).
 Please see the citations below.

 The following models were evaluated: